JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 And finally, the DNS Resolver can answer DNS queries from other nameservers.
 This feature is useful for resolving OCI hostnames in the on-premises network; or for resolving hostnames from other OCI regions.

 To answer DNS queries, you have to create a __Listening Endpoint__ in the VCN.
-Furthermore, you have to configure forwarding rules in the source nameservers, that will redirect DNS queries to OCI domains to the Listening Endpoint.
+Then you have to configure forwarding rules in the source nameservers, that will redirect DNS queries to OCI domains to the Listening Endpoint.

 # __Private Hybrid DNS Design__